-- 9.14.
-Torque the line-end to elbow fitting at the firewall to 25 ft/lbs, wrist tight. - 9.15.
-Holding the elbow fitting with a 7/16" wrench under the dash, torque the jamb nut in the engine compartment 12 to 15 ft/lbs, light wrist tight, using an 11/16" or 3/4" socket.

-- 9.16.
-Torque the line-end to the banjo fitting to 25 ft/lbs, wrist tight. - 9.17.
-Hold the line-end and banjo fitting by hand and tighten the 5/16" Allen head banjo fitting wrist tight. - 9.18.
-Install the second elbow fitting in the firewall, snugging up the jamb nut, and torque the lineends to 25 ft/lbs. - 9.19.
-Holding the elbow fitting with a 7/16" wrench under the dash, torque the jamb nut in the engine compartment 12 to 15 ft/lbs, light wrist tight, using an 11/16" or 3/4" socket. - 9.20.
-Torque the line-end to the master cylinder elbow fitting to 25 ft/lbs, wrist tight. - 9.21.
+- 9.15.
+Position elbow fitting to consider braided line routing and clearance.
+Holding the bulkhead fitting with a wrench under the dash, torque the jamb nut in the engine compartment 12 to 15 ft/lbs, light wrist tight, using an 11/16" or 3/4" socket. - 9.16.
+Torque the line-end to elbow fitting at the firewall to 25 ft/lbs, wrist tight. - 9.17.
+Torque the line-end to the banjo fitting to 25 ft/lbs, wrist tight. - 9.18.
+Hold the line-end and banjo fitting by hand and tighten the 5/16" Allen head banjo fitting wrist tight. - 9.19.
+Position the second elbow fitting to consider braided line routing and clearance.
+Holding the second bulkhead fitting with a wrench under the dash, torque the jamb nut in the engine compartment 12 to 15 ft/lbs, light wrist tight, using an 11/16" or 3/4" socket. - 9.20.
+Torque the line-end to fitting at the firewall to 25 ft/lbs, wrist tight. - 9.21.
+Torque the line-end to the master cylinder elbow fitting to 25 ft/lbs, wrist tight. - 9.22.
 Hold the line-end and elbow fitting at the master cylinder by hand and tighten the fitting nut to master cylinder light wrist tight using a 1/2" wrench.

-9.22.
+9.23.
 Cycle the clutch pedal by hand and check for freedom of movement.
 All fittings and hardware should be tight.
 Double-check the installation for any loose connections that may have been missed.

-Finish the installation by mounting the reservoir and clamp assembly on the firewall, or bracket of your choosing.
-It is important the reservoir line in the engine compartment be attached to the matching fitting for the reservoir port under the dash.
+Finish the installation by mounting the reservoir and clamp assembly on the firewall or bracket of your choice.
+It is important the reservoir line in the engine compartment is attached to the matching fitting for the reservoir port under the dash.
 Use the self-tapping screws or the bolt/nut combination to mount the clamp.
 The clamp can slide up and down the reservoir body to a location of your choosing.